 1. Coenzyme Q10 Protects and Supports Heart

 The human heart beats about 60 to 100 times a minute or 100,000 times a day, pumping blood to all vital organs.
 Our heart needs a constant supply of energy to function.

-A study involving 424 patients over 8-year period by Professor Karl Folkers (University of Texas) and cardiologists Peter Langsjoen (Langsjoen Clinic, Texas), showed that Coenzyme Q10 improved symptoms, functional capacity and quality of life in patients with heart failure.
-Other several studies conducted in Japan and Italy have showed the same results.
+A study involving 424 patients over 8-year period by Professor Karl Folkers (University of Texas) and cardiologists Peter Langsjoen (Langsjoen Clinic, Texas), showed that Coenzyme Q10 improves symptoms, functional capacity and quality of life in patients with heart failure.
+Studies in Japan and Italy have showed the same results too.

 2. Coenzyme Q10 Improves The Condition of Gums

 In Japan and US, Coenzyme Q10 have been used successfully for the treatment of gum disease for many years.
 A daily supplement of Coenzyme Q10 helps improve the condition of gums.

 3. Coenzyme Q10 Protects and Helps Repair Skin

 Topical application of Coenzyme Q10 helps reduce skin ageing due to UV radiation, free radicals and oxidative stress.

 In several studies by Professor Lester Packer and team at University of California at Berkeley, Coenzyme Q10 along with vitamin E have been proven to protect against UV skin damage, one of the leading cause of skin ageing and cancer.

 The Amount of Coenzyme Q10 in The Body Declines With Age